Relationship Cycle for Love Addict and Avoidant

 “hooked”; obsession and fantasy intensifies;

-dependency skyrockets; abandons outside
+dependency skyrockets; abandon outside

 interests, goals, friends/family; increases

-attempts to keep intensity, “high” maintained;
+attempts to keep the intensity, “high” maintained;

-denies emotional partners unavailability/walls.
+denies the emotional partner's unavailability/walls.

-|3.
-Push-pull dance significantly increases (drama triangle also begins here).
+3. Push-Pull dance significantly increases (drama triangle also begins here).

 Begins more and more to notice partners walls,

-distancing behaviors; anxiety and discomfort arise.
+distancing behaviors; anxiety and discomfort arises.

 Obsession and denial deepen; escalates attempts